TMKCodes/Hoobot/README.md

 1. Open terminal
 2. Navigate to the Hoobot directory with `cd`.
-3. Change file ode `sudo chmod +x configure-osx.sh`
+3. Change file ode `sudo chmod +x osx.sh`
-4. Run `sudo ./configure-osx.sh` to set up the required dependencies on OS X.
+4. Run `sudo ./osx.sh` to set up the required dependencies on OS X.
 5. Check the generated startup options in `.env` file and change them if you want to.
 Confirm your Hoobot license and Binance API keys.
 6. Run `npm run start` to start Hoobot.
 7. Wait for profit!